Rajan-Aggarwal/vern/README.md

 }
 ```

+# NOTES

-NOTE: I didn't understand the usage of entity_type and type key in input JSON so I didn't implement any validations there.
+I didn't understand the usage of entity_type and type key in input JSON so I didn't implement any validations there.
 Even the method definition was such.
 More info about implementation can be found in the in-code documentation.